exoscale/stelling/config/README.md

 This package will attempt to load configuration information from the following sources, in order:

 1. Default values in struct tags
+2. Default values provided by the `ApplyDefaults` method
-2. YAML configuration file
+3. YAML configuration file
-3. Environment variables
+4. Environment variables
-4. CLI flags
+5. CLI flags

 Variables loaded later will override previously loaded values: thus CLI flags will override env variables, which themselves override the values found in the configuration file.